Embassy-SF/haight-st-archive/content/OMG - Toward an Open Mutualism.md

 ---

 If you are interested in joining this experiment or would like to participate as a funder, you can email Clinamenic <ssc@clinamenic.com> or find Exeunt or Clinamenic on twitter or telegram.
-Watch as we populate our library and find other updates at openmutualism.xyz
+Watch as we populate our library and find other updates at openmutualism.xyz.